artbrock/ALC_Starter_Kit/communication_&_promotion/marketing_campaigns_&_outreach.md

 **Utility**: Are you providing something vitally useful?
 People generally won’t tell someone about something they don’t think will be useful to them.
 Part of this should be easy, because most people consider an education to be very useful.
 So your job is to demonstrate that THIS TYPE OF EDUCATION is useful -- ideally _more useful_ than the typical approach.

 **Dependability**: Do you reliably deliver a good experience?
 If people think it’s going to be hit or miss whether someone will have a good experience, they often won’t talk about you because they don’t want to be blamed for a bad encounter.This good experience must be assured on two levels: the parents must have a great **customer care experience** through the prospect/admissions process (Communications are returned promptly.
 They feel welcome.
 Next steps are clear and easy to navigate.
 The outcome is clear and understandable, especially if they don’t become a student.), and they and their child must have **good experience of the product** itself (a positive experience at a guest event, a juicy visiting week (free of bullying or trauma), and finally a good schooling experience if they enroll).
+{% aside "callout", "warning" %}
 If you’re not [managing your leads and communications](../organization_&_administration/enrolling_students.md#tracking-prospects), you’re almost certainly going to drop the ball in customer care a lot.
 If you are unreliable in any of these domains you damage your community’s ability to make referrals on your behalf.
+{% endaside %}
 **Economy**: Are you providing good value?
 Having a sliding scale tuition can really help with this one, but obviously some families are challenged to pay any tuition at all.
 Demonstrating to your community that you’re committed to keep tuitions affordable, your expenses lean, and your budgeting inclusive helps build faith in the affordability of what you’re providing.
 It can also be useful to specifically tell people things like “ALC NYC tuition is about half the average Manhattan private school tuition according the Wall Street Journal.”
 Providing people with empowering contexts for the affordability of what you’re doing helps them feel good about the costs of participating.

 (*Note: the framework for this section is borrowed from Embracing the N.U.D.E.
 Model by Scott Degraffenreid and Donna Blandford.)